How to Install OpenBSD on The Vault

 • Verify that the Vault is powered down

-• Verify that the VGA or HDMI monitor is connected
+• Verify that the VGA or HDMI monitor is connected to the Vault

 • Insert the USB install drive into the another USB port on the Vault